officialgazette/publication-configuration-server/README.md

 https://github.com/officialgazette/publication-standard?tab=readme-ov-file#the-terminology-catalogue

-## Boundary to the core software
+## Boundary to the base software
-The core software (Edoras One*) loads the configurations using a REST call.
-As the core software has been customized and is not available under a free license anymore, the detailed implementation will not be covered here.
+The main system (Edoras One*) loads the configurations using a REST call.
+As the base software has been customized and is not available under a free license anymore, the detailed implementation will not be covered here.